iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

 ## Update
-Setting up Eclipse GlassFish7 server with OpenJDK 17.
+Setting up Eclipse GlassFish7 server with OpenJDK 11 and Maven setup.
 In progress.
 Learning to deploy webapps that will execute the arcade library.
+Less commits have been made due to learning curve of Jakarta EE.
 Digital Ocean: 198.199.71.169

 Should there be a "money transfer" class that takes on the currency transfer?
 Yes.